abhishekunique/weirdl_franka_interface/README.md

 ## Adaptation of polymetis for Franka

 ## Setup instructions
-For all experiments we utilize a Franka Emika Panda research robot: https://www.franka.de/research.
-The only modification we made in terms of hardware is using a Robotiq 2F-85 gripper: https://robotiq.com/products/2f85-140-adaptive-robot-gripper, as we found the gripper with the Franka was prone to failure when running longer RL experiments (1 hour+)
+For all experiments we utilize a [Franka Emika Panda research robot](https://www.franka.de/research).
+The only modification we made in terms of hardware is using a [Robotiq 2F-85 gripper](https://robotiq.com/products/2f85-140-adaptive-robot-gripper), as we found the gripper with the Franka was prone to failure when running longer RL experiments (1 hour+)

-We use the polymetis environment wrapper to work with our Franka robot, with the instructions to download found here: https://facebookresearch.github.io/fairo/polymetis/.
+We use the polymetis environment wrapper to work with our Franka robot, with the instructions to download found [here](https://facebookresearch.github.io/fairo/polymetis/).
 We thank the authors for nice codebase / wrapper to work with!

 Our workflow assumes a controller computer.
 For our use case we used an intel NUC machine as recommended by the polymetis instructions.
-If working on a workstation / separate machine from controller (NUC), make a conda env using `conda create -n polymetis python=3.8` workflow.
+I

 We recommend the local installation path option for polymetis has using conda forge caused us compilation issues.

-Need to also install dm_control (latest verison) and dm_robotics package to use the IK solver
+As of this commit you will also need to also install dm_control (latest verison) and dm_robotics package to use the IK solver

 ``pip install dm-robotics-moma``